 Bringing the kids?
 You’re still welcome here.
 Add a Mad Hatter Tea Party order to your ticket.
 It’s just for kids and includes cheese & butter sandwiches, peanut butter and jelly finger sandwiches, a slice of Queen Victoria sponge cake, cookies, and their choice of hot chocolate or ice cold milk or lemonade.

-Renningers is an open air flea market covering over 100 acres!
+Renningers is an open-air flea market covering over 100 acres!
 There are a few of them around the country, but the Mount Dora location is a special treat.

-If you’re looking for live music in the Downtown area, then The Cellar Door should be tops on your list.
+If you’re looking for live music in the downtown area, then The Cellar Door should be tops on your list.